 Appalachian’s interior design program places particular emphasis on environmental responsibility, community service, global issues and universal design (design that accommodates people of all abilities) in order to prepare students for the challenges of the ever-changing profession.
 Its curriculum integrates theory and application and prepares students to work in either residential or commercial design.

 In this multidisciplinary program, students develop a strong foundation in building science and construction methods as well as aesthetically appropriate design.
 The program is located within the Department of Applied Design.
+The department advises transfer students to begin the program in the summer in order to complete the program in three years.

 Employment: Students find entry‐level positions in interior design within a variety of career paths in either residential or commercial design, with specializations including environmentally sensitive design, corporate/office, retail store planning, showroom, hospitality, kitchen and bath, health care facilities, design for the elderly, institutional design and historic preservation.